5mm Remington Rimfire Magnum: Performance

-The 5 mm RRM offers higher velocity than the .22 WMR and more energy than both the .22 WMR and the later .17 HMR.
-It offers improved performance on small-game and for varmint hunting, along with excellent accuracy.
+The 5 mm RRM offers higher velocity and more energy than the .22 WMR and the later .17 HMR.
+It offers improved performance on small game and for varmint hunting, along with excellent accuracy.

 5 mm Craig centerfire conversion

 When Remington discontinued production of 5 mm RFM ammunition, owners of Remington 591 and 592 rifles were left with excellent rifles but no ammunition for them.
-Mike Craig, in 1994, in Seattle, began work on a centerfire conversion of the 5 mm RFM, the 5 mm Craig.
-His company, Certech, also performed conversions of 5 mm rifles from rimfire to centerfire by altering the bolts and installing new firing pins, restoring them to use.
-Craig has since sold all the rights to the 5 mm Craig to Eagle View Arms of Shelton, Washington.
+In 1994, Mike Craig of Seattle, Washington began working on a centerfire conversion of the 5 mm RFM, called the 5 mm Craig.

 Firearms chambered for 5 mm RRM

 For a brief time, Thompson Center Arms offered firearms in 5 mm Mag.

 At the 2008 SHOT show, Taurus International introduced the first handgun chambered for the 5 mm Remington Magnum Rimfire.